RBingham99/tech242-AWS-linux/Day1/aws-basics/README.md

 6) The server returns the data to the edge location.

 7) CloudFront forwards the data to the user and adds it to the cache.
 For subsequent requests, the data is returned from the cache.

+My take-away from this is that AWS points of presence is very useful as it means that a request for data may not need to go all the way to the server if the data is cached at the PoP, meaning you will get the data faster.